Grammar Nerds are Stylish Too: The Top 3 Writing Style Guides

 1. The Canadian Press Stylebook

 As MLA is to high school English students, the Canadian Press (CP) Stylebook is to the Canadian news industry.
 This style guide is for anyone (in Canada) working in journalism, communications, publishing, or public relations.
-CP’s Caps and Spelling is also a handy reference that alphabetically lists the words, proper names, and abbreviations most likely to cause problems for writers.
+The CP Caps and Spelling is also a handy reference that alphabetically lists the words, proper names, and abbreviations most likely to cause problems for writers.
 Whereas high school English teachers were mostly looking for the proof in the pudding when it came to your citations on the references page, CP style ensures your work follows consistent standards expected by press across all provinces and territories.

 That said, don’t confuse this for a Canadian dictionary.
 While this style guide will adapt and adjust to include updates on whether you need “ou,” “ize,” or otherwise on some tricky words, it’s not only about spelling.
 It’s about style.
 If you’re stuck on what to capitalize and how to punctuate citations, abbreviations, and other tricky references, this is your new best friend.
 And journalists, broadcasters, and PR professionals will find industry-specific tips for reporting, interviews, audio and video handling, press releases, and more.